 Table 16 Non-Approved and Allowed Security Functions

 Function

-A non-approved, non-deterministic RNG (NDRNG) is used to seed the approved NIST SP 800-90A Hash_DRBG.
-This seeding source provides a minimum number of bits of entropy of 7.9 of 8 bits.
+A non-approved, non-deterministic RNG (NDRNG) is used to seed the approved NIST SP 800-90A Hash\DRBG.
+The module generates a minimum of 256 bits of entropy for key generation.